bit-meddler/Gimli/README.md

 There is a lot of documentation and discussion of MoCap approaches in the [Wiki](https://github.com/bit-meddler/Gimli/wiki)

 ## Licence
 After some debate, I have selected the GPLv3 Licence for this project.
-The Licence will be included in the root of the Project and refferenced in source and resource files going forwards.
+The Licence is included in the root of the Project, and will be refferenced in source and resource files going forwards.

 ## Installing
 We are running on Python 3, currently developing on 3.7.2.
 To get the sources and possibly contribute, you'll need git - why else are you here?
 Get git on Windows from https://gitforwindows.org/.
-Pick an easy to find folder to put the git repos into, I've taken to using 'C:\code' or '/code' as my usual repo.  `git clone https://github.com/bit-meddler/Gimli.git` (and `git clone https://github.com/bit-meddler/rpiCap.git` for the pi Camera) in there.
+Pick an easy to find folder to put the git repos into, I've taken to using 'C:\code' or '/code' as my usual repo.  `git clone https://github.com/bit-meddler/Gimli.git` (and `git clone https://github.com/bit-meddler/rpiCap.git` for the rpi Camera) in there.
 To get the dependencies, you should be able to just `pip install -r Requirements.txt` from the project root (make sure it's the right pip for the Python3 interpreter).

 ### First Run
 Just to prove it actually does something remotely like a MoCap system, open a terminal/cmd window and cd into Gimli/Python/Apps, then run `python simArbiter.py` this will simulate a 10 camera MoCap system, and play back a wand wave at 25fps.
 You can experiment with the arguments, add `-r 10 -k 1` to play back more slowly (10fps).